 - Take a look at the competition and the best websites in your industry and niche

-- Hire a great web designer or agency and let them do their magic
+- Hire a great web designer or a web design company and let them do their magic

 When it comes to the copy, it’s one element that can drive away clients very quickly.
 The number one mistake you can make is using broken English (or whatever your language is) with lots of mistakes in spelling and grammar.
 If you have a dropshipping website, for example, and you’re trying to show yourself as a US-based company, this is the easiest way for your clients to see through your guise.